 Highbrowism and Populism in Tango

-Individuals who believe in art for art's sake often overlook a crucial reality: art, particularly popular art, is ultimately created for people.
-What’s the value of a pop song if it is too complex for the general public to enjoy?
-What's the worth of a social dance if only an elite few can dance it?
-Argentine tango is a prime example of a social dance—it was created by sailors, gauchos, immigrant workers, and street women.
+Individuals who believe in art for art's sake often overlook a fundamental truth: art—especially popular art—is created for people.
+What value does a pop song have if it is too complex for the general public to enjoy?
+What's the worth of a social dance if only an elite few can perform it?
+Argentine tango is a prime example of a social dance; it was created by sailors, gauchos, immigrant workers, and street women.
 It maintains its grassroots essence in Argentina even today.
 Most people who dance tango are ordinary people.
 They love tango because it is a simple and easy dance that serves their need for connection and affinity with other souls.
-Those who regard themselves above the crowd try to make tango increasingly intricate and challenging.
-I don’t think that attempt serves tango well.
-Tango will continue to evolve as an art form, of course, but transforming it into a highbrow dance akin to ballet is a step in the wrong direction, in my view.
-The vitality of tango lies in its popularity and sociability, without these qualities, it risks becoming a castle in the air.

 2 comments: